 There are three Year 5 classes.
-Every morning, children have a Literacy, Mathematics and Reading lesson.
+Every morning, children have a Writing, Reading and Mathematics lesson.

 In the afternoons, pupils have two Humanities lessons a week.
-Also, they have one session a week of Science, PE and PSHE/RE.
-On Carousel day the children take part in Music, Art and Computing.
+Also, they have one session a week of Science, Music and RHE/RE.
+The children have two PE lessons every week.
+On Carousel day the children take part in PE, Art and Computing.
 Children also develop key skills such as spellings, grammar and arithmetic in short sessions which can be applied across the curriculum.
-In addition, children take part in Book Club where they read books with their peers; discussing key themes, storylines and characters.

 We also expect children to read regularly at home.
 Pupils have their own journals and are given the responsibility of recording what they read at home.
 Children are also expected to choose from a range of tasks to complete such as creating fact boxes about an author or writing a diary entry in the role of a character in the story.
 This year, pupils are encouraged to read books recommended by the school and class teachers.

 Letters to parents

 - Miss Wherly – Gamma class teacher

 On PE days, please send children to school in a PE kit.
 Children will be asked to tie long hair back and remove all jewellery for PE lessons.

 - PE days for Year 5: Tuesday and Wednesday

 Each week (see below for day) there will be a Reading, Grammar and Mathematics homework, as well as spellings to learn.
 We ask for the homework folders to be returned to school the following week (by the day stated below).
 Children will have a spelling test every week.

 - Spellings for Year 5: Handed out on Monday and tested on a Friday